trisha-agni/micrograd/README.md

 # micrograd
-Description: Backpropagation algorithm used to optimize neural nets
+Description: In this file I have implemented backpropagation, a technique used to optimize neural networks.

 What I learned:
-Python
+- Python
-Math
+- Math
-AI
+- AI